Daniel Carruth

 Assistant Research Professor

-Daniel Carruth is Associate Director for Human Factors and Advanced Vehicle Systems at the Center for Advanced Vehicular Systems and an Assistant Research Professor at Mississippi State University.
-He received his Ph.D. from the Department of Psychology at Mississippi State University.
-His research interests include modeling and simulation of human interaction with autonomous vehicles as well as the study of human task performance in law enforcement, military, and industrial work.
-He has published in journals such as Transportation Safety & Security, International Journal of Social Robotics, and International Journal of Industrial Ergonomics.
-His work has been funded by DoD, NIJ, and multiple industry sponsors.
-Dr. Carruth oversees a number of projects in the CAVS Driving Simulation Lab, Human Performance Lab, and Robotics testbed.
+Daniel Carruth is Associate Director for Advanced Vehicle Systems at the Center for Advanced Vehicular Systems and an Associate Research Professor at Mississippi State University.
+Dr. Carruth earned his B.S. in Computer Science and Engineering in 2001 and his Ph.D. from the Department of Psychology at Mississippi State University in 2008.
+Dr. Carruth co-chairs a NATO Applied Vehicle Technology Panel research task group (AVT-408) and previously contributed to the AVT-327 and AVT-341 groups focused on modeling and simulation of autonomous military ground vehicles.
+He is also leading an investigation of standards for modeling and simulation of off-road vehicles for ASAM.
+Dr. Carruth helped to found and organize the Summit on Advancing Modeling and Simulation for Autonomous Ground Vehicles (SAMS AGV).
+He has published over 150 conference proceedings and articles in journals such as Sensors, Electronics, Transportation Safety & Security, International Journal of Social Robotics, and International Journal of Industrial Ergonomics.
+He has received over $25 million in funding from agencies such as DoD, USDA, NIJ, BJA, and others.
+Dr. Carruth oversees projects in the CAVS DRIVE Lab, Collaborative Lab, and the Electronics and Sensors Lab.

 Projects